dashjoin/platform/dashjoin-docs/docs/getting-started.md

 By default, new databases are only accessible for the admin.
 We can demonstrate this by searching for the term "cracker".
 In the admin browser, you get a total of seven results from both the northwind and sqlite databases.

-If you preform the same search in the user browser, you only get the five northwind results.
+If you perform the same search in the user browser, you only get the five northwind results.

 The northwind database grants read only access to the authenticated role.
 You can check this on the page /config/dj-database/dj%2Fnorthwind.